squirrels-analytics/squirrels-analytics.github.io/docs/docs/frontend/rest-api.md

 - **schema**: A JSON object with the following fields:
     - **fields**: A list of JSON objects containing the **name** and **type** for each of the columns in the result.
 The possible values of **type** are "string", "number", "integer", "boolean", and "datetime".
     - **dimensions**: A list of column names (as strings) that serve as the dimensions for the dataset
 - **data**: A list of JSON objects where each object is a row of the tabular results.
-The keys and values of the object are column names (described in **fields**), and values of the row.
+The keys and values of the object are column names (described in **fields**) and values of the row.

 The following is an example of the JSON response: